-The different methods of transportation between China and France?
+Which are the different means of transportation between China and France?

-From China to France, the 3 major methods are: Rail Freight, Sea Freight and Air Freight.
-We have listed three major ways below and compare each of them, from advantages to disadvantages, from ports to airports.
-Comparisons are made and you only need to choose what suits you best.
+We have listed three major ways below and compared each of them, from advantages to disadvantages, from ports to airports.
+Comparisons are made, and you only need to choose what suits you best.

-DocShipper Tips: Sea freight will be the best option if :
+DocShipper Tips: Ocean freight will be the best option if :

 - Your cargo is more than 2 m³ (CBM)

 - You don't have a time imperative